denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 substance, inaccessible directly without instrumentation.
 In the 1950s and 1960s machine operators worked blindly, using complicated workarounds to verify equivalence between data input, storage, and output.
-Writing began to involve multiple typings or printings.
+Writing began to involve multiple typings and printings.
 Specialized magnetic reading devices were developed to make inscription more apparent and to establish a correspondence between input, storage content, and output of entered text.
 The physical properties of electromagnetic inscription also allowed for rapid